progress4apple/progress.rocks/_drafts/use-the-1-3-5-rule-with-apple-reminders.md

 **Medium (!!)** - a "medium" thing
 **High (!!!)** - a "big" thing

 How you actually decide what's "big", "medium" or "small" is up to you.
-Experience shows you should test the to-do against several criteria and choose it's belonging according to your gut's feeling:
+Experience shows you should test your to-dos against several criteria and choose their belonging according to your guts feeling:

 * How much time does it cost you to get done?
 * How much energy does it cost you to get it done?